 Valisure Certificate of Analysis (CoA)

 We greatly value transparency and believe you should know more about the contents of your meds.

-Our analytics are summarized in an easy-to-understand certificate of analysis, which is unique to every batch of every product we sell.
+Our analytics are summarized in an easy-to-understand certificate of analysis (CoA), which is unique to every batch of every product we sell.
 This example CoA shows data from all the tests Valisure can perform.

 You may also request your own medication analysis and test from our laboratory.
 Analysis Request Details

 Valisure’s ISO 17025 accredited laboratory is specifically tailored for running low-cost, high-precision analysis of medication quality.
 Below are the types of medication testing offered to our customers.